superuser-blog/superuser/_posts/2020-08-11-python-metaprogramming-flask-google-cloud-functions.md

 app.run()
 ```

-Oh and later one day I realized [functools.wraps](https://docs.python.org/3/library/functools.html#functools.wraps) does the rename of function along with couple other things.
+Oh and later one day I realized [functools.wraps](https://docs.python.org/3/library/functools.html#functools.wraps) also renames the function along with couple other things.